hannahlawrence/bibliographies/spectrallearning.md

 Yong Ren, Yining Wang, and Jun Zhu

+The authors build on existing results in spectral learning for latent dirichlet location in the special case of supervised LDA.
+Under supervised LDA, documents are observed in which words arise due jointly to the topic and per-topic word distributions.
+However, they also assume a response variable is known, which is some linear combination of the topic mixing vector.
+The goal is to recover not only the model parameters, but also the linear coefficients of the observed, "supervised" information.
+They present both a two-stage spectral method, which learns the regular parameters independently from the new linear parameters using the standard method-of-moments and tensor decomposition approach, as well as a superior joint method, which estimates all parameters together by incorporating the supervised variable into the moment estimations.
+In addition to theoretical guarantees, empirical tests on synthetic and real datasets show comparable or superior performance to state-of-the-art supervised topic modeling approaches.

 [Tensor Decompositions for Learning Latent Variable Models](http://jmlr.org/papers/volume15/anandkumar14b/anandkumar14b.pdf) JMLR '14

 Animashree Anandkumar, Rong Ge, Daniel Hsu, Sham M. Kakade, Matus Telgarsky